Support from the EU Team

 The EU team provides advice and extensive support packages for applicants including one-to-one meetings, workshops and a proposal read-through service.

 If you are preparing an EU proposal, contact the pre-award team to let us know about your application and see what support we can offer.
-We have created bespoke support packages for ERC, Marie Curie Doctoral Networks, Marie Curie Postdoctoral Fellowships, EIC Pathfinder and Leeds-coordinated Collaborative projects under Pillar 2’s Global Challenges.
+We have created bespoke support packages for ERC, Marie Curie Doctoral Networks, Marie Curie Postdoctoral Fellowships, EIC Pathfinder (coming soon) and Leeds-coordinated Collaborative projects under Pillar 2’s Global Challenges.
 Consult our Brochure for details.

 If you are not sure what EU scheme is right for you, please consult our Identifying the right EU Funding scheme page to work out which scheme(s) might be most appropriate for you.